 Benefits management is the method of investing time and resources in order to drive positive change in a project.
 This is done by identifying, planning, measuring and tracking benefits from the beginning of the project to the end, when all benefits have been achieved.

 Benefits management involves specific, measurable, agreed upon, realistic and time-bound benefits.
 These benefits can apply to organizational change, process, project benefits or strategy planning.
-All of these definitions respond to a need for alignment of project outcomes and business strategies.
+All of these definitions respond to a need for the alignment of project outcomes and business strategies.

 While benefits management can speak to outcomes larger than an individual project, it always aims to increase the success of any project.
 According to the Project Management Institute (PMI), many organizations don’t measure (and therefore don’t manage) benefits, which means only a small number of organizations are achieving their targeted benefits.
 Meeting expectations on a project should be the bare minimum and more attention needs to be focused on benefits management.